 - Spank the Carp – accepts flash fiction (800 words or less), short stories (5,000 words or less) and poetry.
 They’re now also accepting creative non-fiction (5,000 words or less).
 For $4, they’ll give you an answer and some feedback within 2 weeks.
 For regular submissions, they ask for 2 months to make a decision but sometimes take longer.
 They publish monthly online.

-- Typehouse Magazine – For $6, they’ll give you feedback on a fiction or non-fiction piece of up to 5,000 words (so flash fiction too) or 2 poems (you can submit up to 6 and choose which ones you want feedback on).
+- Typehouse Magazine – For $7, they’ll give you feedback on a fiction or non-fiction piece of up to 5,000 words (so flash fiction too) and for $6 you can get feedback on 2 poems (you can submit up to 6 and choose which ones you want feedback on).
 Their response time is generally under a month for both paid and free submissions.
 They publish in PDF and print form 3 times per year and offer token payment.
-Their current call for submissions ends 31 December 2018.

 - Tahoma Literary Review – accepts fiction (everything from flash to novel excerpts up to 10,000 words), nonfiction and poetry.
 They do charge submissions fees ($4 for poetry and flash; $5 for short stories and nonfiction), but for only $2 more they’ll provide you with some short but actionable feedback (the feedback option is not available for poetry).
 If your work is accepted, they pay $50 for flash prose and short poems; $125 for longer prose and poems.
-Their current reading period ends 30 November 2018.
 They ask for 3 months to respond but sometimes take longer.

 - Split Lip Magazine – accepts flash fiction, short stories (up to 5000 words), memoir (up to 2000 words) and poetry (only 1 poem per submission) for their monthly online magazine and annual print version.
 For $12, they’ll give you a paragraph of feedback on a fiction submission of up to 2500 words.
-And this month, they’ll donate half your fee to charity.
 If you don’t want feedback, you can submit for free in December, February, April, June, August, and October.
 They pay their authors $50 for web publication and $5 per page for print (this could change).
-The current call ends 30 November 2018.
 They ask for 6 to 8 weeks to respond, but they often get back in fewer.

 - Fiction Pool – You can submit your flash fiction (up to 3 pieces of under 1000 words), short stories (up to 3000 words) and poems (up to 5), and in return for any donation to cover their operating costs, they will provide you with a paragraph of feedback.
 They publish new work every few weeks on their website.
 Allow 30 days for a response.
 No simultaneous submissions.